Compare Canadian credit union savings accounts

 Are credit unions better than banks for building up your savings?
 With higher interest rates and a members-only structure that gives each customer more power over their money, there are plenty of reasons why you might want to use a credit union savings account to help build your wealth or to simply set aside funds for a rainy day.

-There are a lot of credit unions in Canada to chose from, which altogether hold billions of dollars in assets.
+There are a lot of credit unions in Canada to choose from, which altogether hold billions of dollars in assets.
 You might’ve heard of some of the biggest players in the game: Vancity, Coast Capital Savings, Servus, Meridian and Assiniboine, among many others.

 What is a credit union?